Dahie/DDS-Utils/README.md

 - Dropps - Simple DDS-image-converter
 - DDSUtil - Wannabe-library for DDS-conversion

-Each subproject has it's own project folder in the repository.
+Each subproject has its own project folder in the repository.
 I use eclipse to check each one out.
 The Tools require the DDSUtils-project in their buildpath.

 ## History